An easy, green way to DIY *that* 12 day advent calendar…

 How to make an advent calendar box.

 Firstly, find a suitable box to jazz up: I hoard shoe boxes, so that’s an easy job for me!
 This YouTube video below will tell you how to turn your shoe box into a gorgeous gift box.
+You could also cheat and just buy a fancy looking gift box if you don’t have a spare shoe box or two kicking around!

 What to put in your advent calendar box.